 - Creditors of accounts you currently hold

 - Certain government entities like child support agencies

 Forty-seven states and the District of Columbia have laws that govern the procedures and requirements for security freezes and how much you can pay for them.
 For the remaining states (Alabama, Michigan, and Missouri), the nationwide credit reporting companies have voluntarily given residents the opportunity to place freezes.
-Freezes are generally free for victims of identity theft, but in some states others may be charged a fee.
+Freezes are generally free for victims of identity theft to place, and in some states to lift.
+Others may be charged a fee.

 You can place a “freeze” on your credit file at any time, but you must contact each credit reporting company.
 For more information, visit the nationwide credit reporting companies’ websites or call the numbers below:

 - Equifax: Place, Temporarily Lift or Permanently Remove a Security Freeze, (800) 685-1111

 - Experian: Security Freeze, (888) 397-3742

 - TransUnion: Manage a State Security Freeze Online, (800) 680-7289